joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/weather/100000010271901/tropical-depression-chantal-floods-central-north-carolina.html

 **Pacers president blindsided by Myles Turner's departure: 'I was shocked'**\
-`Kevin Pritchard says he was negotiating in good faith, but found out big man was signing with Bucks over social media.`\
+`Kevin Pritchard says he was negotiating in good faith but found out big man was signing with Bucks over social media.`\
 https://nytimes.com/athletic/6479057/2025/07/07/pacers-myles-turner-departure-kevin-pritchard/

 **Giants All-Star Randy Rodríguez is a development success.
 What that means for the organization**\